About auditory processing disorder (APD)

 APD is also called central auditory processing disorder (CAPD).

-If a child has auditory processing disorder (APD), you might notice that they have difficulties with:
+If your child has auditory processing disorder (APD), you might notice that they have difficulties with:

 - listening and hearing, especially if there’s a lot of background noise and distractions